Dautphetal: Antiquity and Middle Ages

-From finds, it seems likely that the area covered by today's community of Dautphetal was already settled in antiquity as also witnessed by ringwall remains such as those on the Rimberg mountain or on the Hünstein (a megalithic monument).
+From finds, it seems likely that the area covered by today's municipality of Dautphetal was already settled in antiquity as also witnessed by ringwall remains such as those on the Rimberg mountain or on the Hünstein (a megalithic monument).
 The first mention, however, was the naming of a Mark Dautphe in 791.
-This community is therefore the oldest documented place in the greater community.
+This municipality is therefore the oldest documented place in the greater municipality.
 It was early on already the site of the Zentgericht, the local court under the local counts.
 It was the lowest court, but it had within its bailiwick the villages of Allendorf, Buchenau, Damshausen, Dautphe, Elmshausen, Friedensdorf, Holzhausen, Hommertshausen, Mornshausen, Silberg and Wolfgruben (nowadays in Dautphetal) as well as Eckelshausen, Kombach, Katzenbach, Dexbach and Engelbach (nowadays in Biedenkopf).

-In Charlemagne's time, the area covered by today's community of Dautphetal belonged to the Oberlahngau (a noble domain).
+In Charlemagne's time, the area covered by today's municipality of Dautphetal belonged to the Oberlahngau (a noble domain).
 After the local noble line, the Gisonen, died out, the area fell to Thuringia.
 Under Sophie von Brabant, Ludwig IV's and Saint Elisabeth's daughter, the Hessian counties, which had come to the Thuringian counties through marriage, once more began their own development by 1264, and under their son Henry I grew into the Landgravate of Hesse (Landgrafschaft Hessen).
 The Lords of Hohenfels, who alongside the Lords of Hollende were regarded as the local lords, had to forsake their rights in 1249 under pressure from Sophie.
 Hohenfels Castle was razed in 1293.
 Only meagre ruins are to be seen of it today.